Our working hypothesis

 +Why military surges read late

 Military movement is operational and often deliberately dark, and it blends into a constant background of exercises.
 By the time a surge is unambiguous in public feeds, the earliest hours are gone.
-When transponders go quiet, the blackout itself is a signal — a later one.

 04 · The corridors